-It is easy to show that if an action is totally anonymous, then it must be minimally anonymous as well, as long as two simple requirements are satisfied.
+Definition 3.2 captures the notion that an action is anonymous if, as far as the observer in question is concerned, it could have been performed by anybody in the system.
+We remark that it is very easy to show that if an action is totally anonymous, then it must be minimally anonymous as well, as long as two simple requirements are satisfied.
 First, there must be at least 3 agents in the system.
 (A college student with only one roommate can't leave out her dirty dishes anonymously, but a student with at least two roommates might be able to.)
 Second, it must be the case that a can be performed only once in a given run of the system.
 Otherwise, it might be possible for j to think that any agent $i' \neq i$ could have performed a, but for j to know that agent i did, indeed, perform a.
 For example, consider a system with three agents besides j.
 Agent j might know that all three of the other agents performed action a.
-In that case, in particular, j knows that i performed a, so action a performed by i is not minimally anonymous with respect to i, but is totally anonymous.
+In that case, in particular, j knows that i performed a, so action a performed by i is not minimally anonymous with respect to j, but is totally anonymous.
 We anticipate that this assumption will typically be met in practice.
 It is certainly consistent with examples of anonymity given in the literature.
-(See, for example, [Chaum 1988; Schneider and Sidiropoulos 1996]).
+(See, for example, [2, 17]).
 In any case, if it is not met, it is possible to tag occurrences of an action (so that we can talk about the kth time a is performed).
 Thus, we can talk about the ith occurrence of an action being anonymous.
 Because the ith occurrence of an action can only happen once in any given run, our requirement is satisfied.

-Proposition 3.3: Suppose that there are at least three agents in the interpreted system \mathcal{I} and that
+Proposition 3.3: Suppose that there are at least three agents in the interpreted system I and that

-$$\mathcal{I} \models \bigwedge{i \neq j} \neg [\theta(i, a) \land \theta(j, a)].$$
+$$\mathcal{I} \models \bigwedge{i \neq j} \neg [\delta(i, a) \land \delta(j, a)].$$